Xe/site/blog/backslash-kubernetes-2021-01-03.markdown

 Well, since I posted [that last post](/blog/k8s-pondering-2020-12-31) I have had an adventure.
 A good friend pointed out a server host that I had missed when I was looking for other places to use, and now I have migrated my blog to this new server.
-As of yesterday, I now run my website on a dedicated server in the Netherlands.
+As of yesterday, I now run my website on a dedicated server in Finland.
 Here is the story of my journey to migrate 6 years of cruft and technical debt to this new server.

 Let's talk about this goliath of a server.
 This server is an AX41 from Hetzner.
 It has 64 GB of ram, a 512 GB nvme drive, 3 2 TB drives, and a Ryzen 3600.
 For